saizhang1/Analytic-Projects-in-Python-EDA/README.md

 to see how people put their opinion on it and also you can feel free to take some of my codes as the reference in your works.

 ## What projects are in this repository?
-- AB Test

-**E-commerce website A/B testing**

->This project is aim at understanding the results of an A/B test run by an e-commerce website, and help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decisionby.
-To complete this project, I need to have some basic understanding of `hypothese H0`, `hypothese H1`and `probability`.

 - Data Wrangling